E3SM-Project/PAM/README.md

 ## `Dycore` class

+For simplicity, all dynamical cores are separated by directory structure, and they all have the class named `Dycore` inside a header file `Dycore.h`.
+The dycore directory is chosen during the CMake configure phase.

 The `Dycore` class needs to have the following defined to fit in the PAM interface.
 The typical calling sequence is:
 * `init(...)`
 * `add_tracer(...)` called multiple times by microphysics and potentially other classes